 Moving away from the assumption of academics as “experts” who provide answers, we adopt a participatory approach of co-constructing the questions to ask and research methods to use.
 Working together in this way ensures the research will reflect the lived experiences of the actors and communities it claims to understand and support.

 Through working in partnership, we hope to learn what kinds of togetherness contribute to volunteers making the most effective, meaningful and long-term contributions to development.

-In the meantime, do follow the members of the research team for updates:
+You can also, follow the members of the research team for more updates:

 Meet 14 year old Mphatso who dropped out of school without the ability to read or write.
 He was sat in class with 200 other students unable to learn, so what was the point of attending school?
 Educational tablets are now giving Mphasto the education he deserves.